deciduously/music/post.md

 This corresponds to playing just the black keys on a piano, starting from

 Alright.
+Back to the bytes.

+##### Back To The Bytes

 ### Listen To Your Files

 You know what else is a stream of bytes?
 Literally everything else.
-Lucky we made this pretty adaptable, huh!
+Who needs `bash`!

 TODO maybe?  maybe not?